wildmountainfarms/solarthing/other/docs/quickstart_pvoutput.md

 #### Why is this a separate program and not a "database"?
 This project is set up this way because it makes future changes easier.
 If you were to use an advanced feature of this project such as fragmented packets, the only way to upload all of your data to pvoutput would be to do it in one program instead of two.
+And if your charge controller resets in the middle of the day, (maybe your clock is off or you have wind power) the daily kWh generation won't become off.

 This means that you can have multiple instances of SolarThing running and compile data from each program and upload to PVOutput all at once.